mossbanay/Psychology-3-4/Questions/Chapter6.md

 #### Describe the serial position effect

-The serial position refers to the finding that free recall is better for items at the start and end of a list than items in the middle.
+The serial position effect refers to the research finding that items at the beginning or end of a list to be recalled better than items in the middle.

 #### What are the primacy and recency effects?
 Why do they occur?

 The primacy effect refers to the superior recall of items at the beginning of a list.
 This occurs because more attention is paid to the first few items of the list, making them more likely to be retained in long-term memory.

-#### Why are items in the middle of a serial list recalled least?

 The recency effect refers to the superior recall of items at the end of a list.
 This occurs because the last few items are likely to still be in STM.
 As a result of this, the superior recall is not apparent when delayed recall occurs.

+#### Why are items in the middle of a serial list recalled least?

+The items in the middle of the list are not paid as much attention (therefore are not transferred to LTM) and by the time recall is assessed, the items from the middle of the list would have been displaced from STM.

 ---

 #### What implications does the serial position effect have for a prosecutor or barrister presenting their case to a jury?

-The start and end of the presentation will have the greatest effect on the jury's judgement.
+The start and end of the presentation will have the greatest effect on the jury's judgement, therefore the strongest evidence should be presented first, and the conclusionary statement should be strong.

 #### What implications does the serial position effect have for three politicians before an election, each delivering a brief policy speech one after the other on television?